space-wizards/docs/src/en/general-development/tips/forking.md

 ### But don't make the defaults server-specific.
 CCVars is not your server's config file, configure your server on your server in `server_config.toml`, not in the codebase.
 Change defaults if the default breaks the game, enables mechanics you want disabled, or breaks your design, not to set your discord link.

-## Solutions & Assemblies
-### Extra DLLs are not mods.
-RobustToolbox features a "mod-loader", allowing you to separate functionality into additional DLLs.
-This is how some third-party libraries work.
-However, this functionality deliberately doesn't include support for resources, and shouldn't be used like some sort of drag-drop modding toolkit unless you want the game to be about as coherent as gmod.
-However, use it for libraries, through submodules, and it'll prove useful.

-### Make sure to change Content.Packaging to include new assemblies.

-If using a third party library, make sure to add the name of its DLL(s) to ClientPackaging.cs and ServerPackaging.cs as appropriate, to ensure release builds of the game include the necessary files.

-### Assemblies must follow the `Content.*` naming scheme.
-In short, if you don't do this you will be met with sandbox errors, and your game will not function.

 ## Database Layout

 EFCore is not really made to be used in the way that you will be using it as a fork developer, if you can avoid making DB changes you should.
 To avoid a number of bugs (most notably [this one](https://github.com/dotnet/efcore/issues/24834)) it is strongly recommended to not modify your upstream's tables.
 Instead, you should make a corresponding table for your fork's data that is in a one to one relationship with the original table.